kusamanetwork/userguide/docs/start/dot-holders.md

 > NOTICE: It is much more secure to download and use the MyCrypto app locally, You can always find the most up-to-date releases of the desktop app on their [releases page](https://github.com/MyCryptoHQ/MyCrypto/releases).

-Once you've downloaded the MyCrypto app and run it locally (run it on an airgapped computer for maximum security), head over to the [claiming DApp](https://claim.kusama.network) and enter your Kusama address and select if you are claiming for an amendment (if this sounds strange to you, it means you should NOT click the checkbox).
+Once you've downloaded the MyCrypto app and run it locally (run it on an airgapped computer for maximum security), head over to the [claiming DApp](https://claim.kusama.network) and enter your SS58 (Kusama, Substrate, or Polkadot) formatted address and select if you are claiming for an amendment (if this sounds strange to you, it means you should NOT click the checkbox).
 The DApp will generate some transaction data.

 Head back to the MyCrypto application and click on the Contract tab.
 Choose the Custom selection for the contract and copy the ABI and address of the Claims contract.
 The mainnet Claims contract address is `0x9a1B58399EdEBd0606420045fEa0347c24fB86c2`.
 Click `Access`.